zippyg/Zain_Projects/README.md

 A project conducted during my first year of study, focused on determining the Hubble constant through observational data and statistical analysis.

 ### Yr1 Relativity
-An exploration of the principles of relativity, including simulations and theoretical calculations, conducted during my first year of study.
+An exploration of the principles of relativity, including simulations and theoretical calculations.

 ## Live Preview